 Include for LOAD FOLLOWING template:

-Drafter’s Note: Include the following for customers served by Transfer Service and customers served by BOTH Transfer Service and are directly connected customers that are making a non-federal market purchase delivered to Mid-C (or BPA Power purchase from the trading floor) to serve Above-RHWM Load and qualify for the Market Purchase Exchange (per Exhibit F).
-Only customers that are using or have used this provision have the most recent version of the language.
+Drafter’s Note: Include the following for customers exclusively served by Transfer Service and for customers BOTH directly-connected and served by Transfer Service; that are making a Committed Power Purchase Amounts delivered to Mid-C (or BPA Power purchase from the trading floor) to serve Above-CHWM Load and qualify for the Mid C Resource Over Non Firm exchange (per Exhibit F).

 «#».
-TRANSFER CUSTOMERS’ NON-FEDERAL MARKET PURCHASE EXCHANGE(08/04/21 Version)
+TRANSFER CUSTOMERS’ COMMITTED POWER PURCHASE AMOUNT MARKET EXCHANGE(XX/XX/XX Version)

-Per the terms of this Agreement, «Customer Name» has elected to serve its Above-RHWM Load with non-federal resource(s), specifically market purchase(s) delivered to Mid-C. Due to the geographical implications of obtaining firm transmission to deliver certain eligible market purchases to «Customer Name»’s load, BPA is entering into a firm power exchange with «Customer Name».An exchange will allow BPA to provide Transfer Service support and assistance to «Customer Name» for such market purchase consistent with the intent of Exhibit G and the requirements of this section «#».
+Per the terms of this Agreement, «Customer Name» has elected to serve its Above-CHWM Load with a Committed Power Purchase Amount(s) delivered to Mid-C. Option 1: for customers exclusively served by Transfer Service:Due to the geographical implications of obtaining firm transmission to deliver certain eligible market purchases to «Customer Name»’s load, BPA is entering into a firm power exchange with «Customer Name».End Option Option 2: for customers BOTH directly-connected and served by Transfer Service: Due to the geographical implications of obtaining firm transmission to deliver certain eligible market purchases to «Customer Name»’s load, and provided that «Customer Name» is serving all available load that is directly-connected to the BPA transmission system with Dedicated Resources, BPA is entering into a firm power exchange with «Customer Name».End Option An exchange will allow BPA to provide Transfer Service support and assistance to «Customer Name» for such market purchase consistent with the intent of Exhibit G and the requirements of this section «#».

-For purposes of this section «#», “Market Exchange” means a transaction in which BPA takes receipt of «Customer Name»’s Mid-C Resource Over Non-Firm, as defined in section 4.3.4.1.2 of Exhibit F, and delivers an equivalent amount of power to serve «Customer Name»’s Above-RHWM Load.
-A Market Exchange is comprised of Market Transaction Part A, Market Transaction Part B, and Market Transaction Part C below.
+For purposes of this section «#», “Market Exchange” means a transaction in which BPA takes receipt of «Customer Name»’s Mid-C Resource Over Non-Firm, as defined in section 4.3.3.1.2 of Exhibit F, and delivers an equivalent amount of power to serve «Customer Name»’s Above-CHWM Load.
+A Market Exchange is comprised of Market Exchange Transaction Part A, Market Exchange Transaction Part B, and Market Exchange Transaction Part C below.

-If elected, «Customer Name» must enter into a Market Exchange with BPA, per the terms of this section «#», for a period of no less than one Fiscal Year of a Rate Period.
+If necessary, «Customer Name» must enter into a Market Exchange with BPA, per the terms of this section «#», for a period of no less than one Fiscal Year of a Rate Period.
 BPA shall perform all necessary scheduling functions for a Market Exchange consistent with the terms and conditions of Exhibit F, Transmission Scheduling Service. «Customer Name» shall not use a Market Exchange to serve any portion of its Total Retail Load located outside the Region as defined in the Northwest Power Act § 3(14).

-By March 31 of a Rate Case Year the Parties shall update the table below with the amount of «Customer Name»’s Above-RHWM Load to be served with a Market Exchange.
+By March 31 of a Rate Case Year the Parties shall update the table below with the amount of «Customer Name»’s Above-CHWM Load to be served with a Market Exchange.

-Drafter’s Note: To fill out the table below, use the annual average megawatt amount from the Unspecified Resource Amounts tables in Exhibit A for the applicable Fiscal Years as the Above-RHWM Load amounts to be served with a Market Exchange.
+Drafter’s Note: To fill out the table below, use the annual average megawatt amount from the Committed Power Purchase Amounts tables in Exhibit A for the applicable Fiscal Years as the Above-CHWM Load amounts to be served with a Market Exchange.
 If a customer does not have a Mid-C Resource Over Non-Firm, just retain the red text as stated in the template.

-Option 1: Include for all customers except Wells and Harney
+If a customer has Committed Power Purchase Amounts exchanged over multiple transmission systems, add additional rows in each Fiscal Year for each transmission system and add the name of the transmission systems.